maybebot/monogon/README.md

 ### With SSR

-Since SSR is not yet supported, you need to load it in the browser during page load.
+SSR is not yet supported, you need to load it in the browser during page load.